KhartesViewer/khartes/README.md

 a new node will be created at the center of the crosshairs.

 * **Diagonal two-way arrow**: You will only see this while using the TIFF Loader to create a new data volume.
-This cursor shape means that the cursor is over a corner of the box that shows the outline of the proposed data volume; if you press the left mouse button, you can drag the corner to change the shape of the proposed data volume.
+Thi shape indicates that the cursor is near a corner of the outline of the proposed data volume.
+If you press the left mouse button, you can drag the corner to change the shape of the volume.

 ### Hot keys

 Khartes provides a number of hot keys (keys that you can press to take some action).
 Here is the list:

 * **x**: This extremely useful hot key was suggested by the Vesuvius Challenge Segmentation Team.
-If you place the cursor over a node, so the node changes to cyan, and then press `x`, the view will shift so as to place the designated node in the center of all 3 data slices.
-This is very helpful if you want to examine the data volume near the node, or add other nodes nearby.
+If you place the cursor over a node, so that the node changes to cyan, and then press `x`, the view will shift so as to place the designated node in the center of all 3 data slices.
+If you press `x` when you are not close to a node, the view will shift to place the pixel under the cursor in the center of the 3 slices.
+This is very helpful if you want to examine the data volume near the node (or pixel), or add other nodes nearby.
 Think of `x` as meaning "X marks the spot", or representing crosshairs (slightly tilted).

 * **Ctrl-s**: This hot key performs the same function as the `Save` menu item in the `File`
 menu: it saves your current work to the project file.
 You should try to remember to hit `Ctrl-s` as often as possible; khartes does not create auto-backups.
-The "save" operation is very quick, since only fragments are written to disk each time; the data volumes never change once they have been initially created on disk.
+The "save" operation is very quick, since only your fragments are written to disk; the data volumes never change once they have been initially created on disk.

 * **shift**: As mentioned in the "Advanced" section above, quickly pressing and releasing the shift key will toggle between "normal mode" and "add-node mode".
+See the section below entitled "Advanced Topic: Control Area: Settings" for information on how to change this behavioor.

 * **delete** and **backspace**: If you place the cursor over a node, so that the node turns cyan, you can delete the node by pressing either of these two keys.
 As mentioned above, khartes does